Close Menu

 A Master of Fine Arts from SMFA combines intensive studio arts training with the immersive liberal arts curriculum of a major research university.
 All MFA students take one graduate-level art history class and three liberal arts and sciences electives that are important to their thesis, studio practice, and artistic development.

-Some MFA students may choose to also apply to the Tufts Museum Studies program.
+Admitted MFA students may choose to also apply into an optional Museum Studies concentration.
 If accepted, the Museum Studies program's five courses count toward a student's non-studio course requirements for the MFA program.

 Learn more about Liberal Arts & Sciences